What's the Best Way to Measure Employee Wellness? 6 Key Performance Indicators

 - Make a personal connection.
 Try to make connections with your employees and treat them as individuals.
 The more invested you are in them, the more motivated they will be to invest in your company.

 - Try gamification.
 Make productivity fun with gamification software.
 This software applies game mechanics to non-game contexts to boost engagement.

 - Make them aware their skills are valued: Your employees should know that their efforts do not go unnoticed.

-- Provide balance: Employees who feel that they have work-life balance are more engaged and thus more productive.
+- Protect work-life balance.
+Employees who feel that they have work-life balance are more engaged and more productive.
 In fact, 77.5% of employees said they are engaged with their work when they feel like they have this balance.
 This is compared to 55.8% of employees who feel engaged when they are lacking this balance.

 Management satisfaction indicates how content your employees are with the management style and choices of the company.
 Happy employees begin with effective management.
 This section will give actionable tips to improve management style.

 Being self-aware means managers will respond better to challenges.
 They should know where their strengths lie and where they need to improve.
 For example, if managers struggle with inventory, you should look into inventory management software.
 Having this help will take some pressure off management.
 This will also ensure employees have the information they need to succeed.